taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

 Our users controller is now set up with a single action.
-The user action will take the id that was sent with the params of the request and use it with the get_user!/1 function to query for a user with that id in the database.
+The user action will take the id that was sent with the params of the request and use it with the get_user!/1 function from the user context module to query for a user with that id in the database.
 Once we have that user, we will render a json view passing the user.

 The view has not been setup, so let's create that.